Health advisory

 Any person who is travelling overseas is at risk of getting a travel-related infectious disease.
 People who have close contact with travellers who have recently arrived from overseas may also be at risk of these diseases.

-The risk of contracting a travel-related illness or becoming seriously unwell is higher in people who are not fully vaccinated against these infectious diseases, are older, have underlying health conditions or are visiting friends and relatives.
+The risk of contracting a travel-related illness or becoming seriously unwell is higher in people who are not fully vaccinated against these infectious diseases, are older, or have underlying health conditions.

 Travellers returning to their country of birth, or to visit friends or relatives may be at increased risk of vaccine-preventable diseases compared to tourists on holiday.
 This risk is influenced by the length of the visit, a loss of immunity (protection) to previous diseases, being more likely to eat local food and drink, and a tendency for closer or more frequent interactions with people in the local community.